Skip to main content

 Event/Activity Online Entry Date

 We invite you to join Moravian Orienteers, and benefit from being a member of an active orienteering club that hosts regular events throughout the year around Moray.
-Non-members are welcome to come to our events to try orienteering (up to three events per year), but if you want to get the most out of the sport, including reduced rates for events, we invite you to join our club.
+Non-members are welcome to come to our events to try orienteering, but if you want to get the most out of the sport, including reduced rates for events, we invite you to join our club.
 Click HERE to find out more about the benefits of club membership, and the option whether to join British Orienteering (including the Scottish Orienteering Association) or just the Scottish Orienteering Association.

 News